luispedro/jug/docs/source/utilities.rst

         results[p] = process(inputs, p)

 How is this processed?
 Every time ``process`` is called, a new ``jug.Task`` is generated.
-This task has as arguments, ``inputs`` and an integer.
+This task has two arguments: ``inputs`` and an integer.
 When the hash of the task is computed, both its arguments are analysed. ``inputs`` is a large list of strings.
 Therefore, it is going to take a very long time to process all of the hashes.